geirolz/cats-xml/README.md

   is hard, probably an annotation or a custom Decoder/Encoder is required.
 - Reach a good code coverage with the tests (using munit)
 - Improve documentation
+- Literal macros to check XML strings at compile time

 Contributions are more than welcome 💪